AI4Bharat/IndicNLP-Transliteration/apps/README.md

 1. HTTPS API exposing for interation with web applications

-:warning: Contents of `bins` folder will not be commited.
+:warning: Contents of `models` folder will not be commited.

 Dependency Libraries:
 * flask